dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 <TabItem value="pip" label="Existing dbt Core users (pip)">

-If you already have dbt Core installed, you can install the dbt Cloud CLI using pip.
+If you already have dbt Core installed, the dbt Cloud CLI may conflict.
 Here are some considerations:

-- **Prevent conflicts**<br/>
-  To prevent overwriting dbt Core, avoid installing the dbt Cloud CLI with `pip`.
-Instead, consider using the native installation method (Homebrew) and configure your PATH or create a new virtual environment.<br/>
+- **Prevent conflicts** <br /> If you want to use `pip`, create a new virtual environment.<br /><br />
-- **Use both dbt Cloud CLI and dbt Core**<br/>
-  Have both the dbt Cloud CLI and dbt Core installed simultaneously to meet your needs.
-To avoid conflicts, alias the dbt Cloud CLI as "dbt-cloud."
-For more details, check the [FAQs](#faqs) if your operating system experiences path conflicts.<br/>
+- **Use both dbt Cloud CLI and dbt Core** <br /> If you use Homebrew, consider aliasing the dbt Cloud CLI as "dbt-cloud" to avoid conflict.
+For more details, check the [FAQs](#faqs) if your operating system experiences path conflicts.<br /><br />
-- **Switch from the dbt Cloud CLI to dbt Core**<br/>
+- **Switch from the dbt Cloud CLI to dbt Core** <br />
-  If you've already installed the dbt Cloud CLI and need to switch back to dbt Core:
+  If you've already installed the dbt Cloud CLI and need to switch back to dbt Core:<br />
   - Uninstall the dbt Cloud CLI using the command: `pip uninstall dbt`
   - Reinstall dbt Core using the following command, replacing "adapter_name" with the appropriate adapter name:
     ```shell